Hot off the Press!

 Why do you write?

 A - The easiest answer is because Mrs. Sapp, my junior high school English teacher believed I could, and told me so.
 She said, you have a talent.
 Don't waste it.
 Praise is a powerful tonic.
-And it's a pleasure to add action adventure author novel to the resume.
-Amazon books is a great place to visit.
+And it's a pleasure to publicly add "author" to the resume.
+The first novel (yet unpublished) was written in 1973.
+It's a dust collector on the shelf.

 Do you miss the radio?